-The United Nations is one of the most heavily retrieved institutions in AI answer engines anywhere in the world.
-Almost every query that touches global governance, international law, the Sustainable Development Goals, refugee crises, climate negotiations, peacekeeping, or the post-1945 international order surfaces the UN in the first paragraph of the answer.
+The United Nations operates one of the largest and most-cited institutional communications environments in the world.
+Almost every reference to global governance, international law, the Sustainable Development Goals, refugee crises, climate negotiations, peacekeeping, or the post-1945 international order surfaces the UN in the first paragraph.
 The Secretary-General.
 UNICEF.
 UNHCR.
 WHO.
 WFP.
 UNESCO.
 The blue helmets.
 The Security Council.
-Eighty years of multilateral institutional vocabulary now compounds across every AI training corpus.
-EPR research documents how the UN operates as one of the strongest institutional retrieval engines on the planet — and a surprising finding: the specialized agencies may now be stronger retrieval anchors than the UN itself.
+Eight decades of multilateral institutional vocabulary now compound across every major reference corpus.
+A surprising finding: the specialized agencies may now be stronger institutional brands than the UN itself.

 The five-layer architecture maps cleanly.
 Principal organs replace political.
 Specialized agencies replace corporate.
 Universal vocabulary replaces cultural.
 HQ and field presence replace tourism.
 Crisis stays crisis.
 The substance shifts; the architecture holds.
 Any institution operating at multi-state scale — the EU, the African Union, ASEAN, the IMF, the World Bank — is amenable to the same adaptation.